Ted Cruz And Alexandria Ocasio-Cortez Team Up To Ban Lawmakers From Lobbying

 Cruz, who has previously argued with the freshman Democrat on Twitter, agreed.

-At least one politician from each side of the aisle came forward to support their pact: Sen. Brian Schatz, D-Hawaii, tweeted, "IN," and Rep. Chip Roy, R-Texas, offered to lead or co-sponsor a bill in the House.
+At least one politician from each side of the aisle came forward to support the pact: Sen. Brian Schatz, D-Hawaii, tweeted, "IN," and Rep. Chip Roy, R-Texas, offered to lead or co-sponsor a bill in the House.

-Craig Holman, who lobbies on ethics, campaign finance and lobbying on behalf of Public Citizen, told NPR it is "heartening" that Cruz and Ocasio-Cortez moved to bridge the deep partisan divide.
+Craig Holman, who lobbies on ethics, campaign finance and lobbying on behalf of Public Citizen, told NPR that it is "heartening" that Cruz and Ocasio-Cortez moved to bridge the deep partisan divide.

 "I am not sure if Congress will be willing to adopt their proposed lifetime ban," Holman said in an email.
 He added, "but the sheer fact of a left-and-right agreement that the revolving door is a grave problem that must be addressed is going to move the ball forward."

-Neither Cruz nor Ocasio-Cortez's offices immediately responded to a question from NPR about whether their staff had started to collaborate on potential legislation.
+Neither Cruz's nor Ocasio-Cortez's offices immediately responded to a question from NPR about whether their staffers had started to collaborate on potential legislation.

 The so-called revolving door of Washington has been spinning for years.
 Dozens of former members of Congress have moved on to careers influencing the federal government on behalf of corporations, according to OpenSecrets.